Lumbar Spine Fusion

 Commonly, most spinal fusions involve fusion of one or two levels.
 Motion tends to preserved in patients who will not notice much loss of motion in bending.
 Fusion rates are generally greater the 90% in nonsmokers and healthy individuals.
 Risk for poor outcome increases with smokers, diabetics, obesity, and immune-comprised individuals (rheumatoid arthritis, steroid usage, renal failure).

-More than 2 level fusions are indicated in patients with:
+More than 2 level spinal fusions are indicated in patients with:

 - Failed Back Surgery Syndrome